 The House of Representatives and the Senate approve the statewide strategic master plan.
 The HECB must work with relevant stakeholders to collaboratively refine the strategies and next steps required for implementation of the plan.
-The HECB must submit a report to the higher education committees of the Legislature on progress in implementing the master plan by February 1, 2009.
+The HECB submits a report to the higher education committees on progress implementing the master plan by February 1, 2009.